apache/incubator-devlake-website/docs/UserManuals/ConfigUI/webhook.md

 ### Step 2 - Use Webhooks

-After clicking on "Generate POST URL", you will find four webhook URLs.
+Click on Generate POST URL, and you will find four webhook URLs.
 Copy the ones that suit your usage into your CI or issue-tracking systems.
 You can always come back to the webhook page to copy the URLs later on.

 ![webhook-use](/img/ConfigUI/webhook-use.png)